geospace-code/h5fortran/README.md

 * The first character of the filename should be a character, NOT whitespace to avoid file open/creation errors.
 * Polymorphic array rank is implemented.

+### HPC

+On HPC, we suggest using the HDF5 library provided by the HPC system for best performance and to avoid compiler ABI issues.

 ### h5fortran: missing HDF5 features

 * arrays of rank > 7: prototyped in reader_nd.f90, writer_nd.f90.
 Fortran 2008 arrays are up to rank 15, but only recent compilers support.